 “They’re doing great work.
 When I came back I brought much more home than I brought them, he added, “They’re a great treasure.”

-When fellow elders of Covenant Presbyterian Church denomination heard about Dr. Sproul’s planned teaching trip this year they agreed to send me as his travel partner.
+When fellow elders heard about Dr. Sproul’s planned teaching trip this year they agreed to send me as his travel partner.

 Unfortunately Dr. Sproul was unable to travel due to illness and I traveled alone.

 It was a great honor to represent such good men and serve my brothers and sisters in Myanmar.
 In addition to the many hours a day of teaching, I spent a great deal of time interviewing the dozen elders who traveled as far as 600 miles across roadless jungles, rivers and, in the case of two Kachin State Elders, through an active battlefield risking their lives.
 As I write I am still awaiting news of the Kachin State elders’ homecoming.
 These elders, along with their families and all the families of their church have been living in a refugee camp for more than a year since all their homes were destroyed by the war.
 As of today they are 7 days overdue.

 Hearing the stories of how God used Pastor Thang to bring them to Christ and prepare them for the posts at the 15 churches he established serving more than 3,300, was like reading from the pages of the Book of Acts.

 Hearing how they did it, and keep doing it, without one of them having a car or motorcycle, only one of them having a phone and with virtually no help, gives me faith and hope.
 Faith and hope in the power of the “One”, Pastor Thang is quick to remind anyone, “Who has all things.”